kushidesign/kushi/README.md

 <br>

 ### CSS Shorthand Properties
-[CSS Shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) are properties that let you set the values of multiple other CSS properties simultaneously.
+[CSS shorthand properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Shorthand_properties) are properties that let you set the values of multiple other CSS properties simultaneously.
 With kushi, you can write them like this:
 ```Clojure
 (sx :b--1px:solid:black)
 ```